srimathE rAmAnujAya nama:

 - If some are joyful and others are in distress, would that not reflect partiality and cruelty in bhagavAn's part?

-- Not at all - since everyone gets their body based on their karmA, and all actions are done to reform/uplift the jIvAthmA slowly into a higher state, there is no partiality or cruelty in bhagavAn's part.
+- Not at all - since everyone gets his/her body based on his/her karmA, and all actions are done to reform/uplift the jIvAthmA slowly into a higher state, there is no partiality or cruelty in bhagavAn's part.

-- bhagavAn performs srushti, sthithi, samhAram with a divine form as said by nammAzhwAr in 3.2.1.
+- bhagavAn performs srushti, sthithi, samhAram with a divine form as stated by nammAzhwAr in 3.2.1.

 bhagavAn's various forms